jchris/simple-realtime-console/README.md

 changed at any time from the UI.

 To start a session you'll need to **connect**.
 This will require microphone access.
-We onlyhave **vad** (Voice Activity Detection) conversation mode here, and switch between them at any time.
+We only have **vad** (Voice Activity Detection) conversation mode here.

 There is only one function enabled;

-- `set_memory`: You can ask the model to remember information for you, and it will store it in a JSON blob on the left.
+- `set_memory`: You can ask the model to remember information for you, and it will store it in a JSON blob on the left. **We've added some basic initial memory for the user to mess with.**

-You can freely interrupt the model at any time in push-to-talk or VAD mode.
+You can freely interrupt the model at any time.